weweb-assets/chartjs-line/README.md

-# CHARTJS-PIE
+# CHARTJS-LINE

-This is a section for Weweb.
-It's a very basic one with a background and a container
+This is a line chart element for Weweb.

 ## Installation